gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 He is not gentle.

-When students come to him with impressive philosophical arguments — showing off their knowledge of Chrysippus, demonstrating their mastery of Stoic logic — he redirects them, often harshly:

-*"What progress have you made?
-When you encounter a handsome person, do you not still experience desire?
-When you hear someone speaking ill of you, are you not still troubled?
-When you are not invited to dinner, do you not feel overlooked?"*
+When students come to him with impressive philosophical arguments, showing off their knowledge of Chrysippus, demonstrating their mastery of Stoic logic, he redirects them, often harshly.
+What progress have they actually made?
+When they see someone beautiful, do they not still feel desire?
+When they hear themselves spoken ill of, are they not still troubled?
+When they aren't invited to dinner, do they not still feel overlooked?
+(Reading this I feel personally attacked. :)  Which is the point?!)

 Philosophy is not the accumulation of arguments.
 It is the transformation of character.
+Right? :)

 The test of philosophical progress is not what you can say.